 A jacket or sweatshirt

 Weather is a funny thing, right?
 I mean, even the professionals get it wrong at times.
-Summers are for sunshine, yes, but it’s best to always be prepared.
+Springs and Summers are for sunshine, yes, but it’s best to always be prepared.

 Yes we have a swimming pool on campus, and at most of our boarding houses!
 Unless your child is a day student enroled in the intensive class formula, he/she WILL need a bathing suit.
 Sunscreen is also very important to protect their skin.